NeoGames4/CCS/README.md

 Java Docs (for the latest release) (How to use the Java library?): https://neogames4.github.io/docs/CCS/java/index.html

-## How To Use
+## How To Install The Java Library
 1. Go to [Releases](https://github.com/NeoGames4/CCS/releases).
 2. Download the latest .jar-file (and other documents, if you think you could need them).
 3. Import the .jar-file into your IDE.
-(See tutorials below.)
+(See tutorials at the bottom of the page.)
 4. Import the CCS Collection class and start coding.

+## Syntax Highlighting
+Every [release](https://github.com/NeoGames4/CCS/releases) should contain a .tmLanguage-file.
+Many modern editors allow you to import them.

 ## How To Import The Jar Into Your Project
 ### Eclipse